-When someone special in your life is struggling with addiction, it’s hard to watch them suffer.
+When someone in your family or special in your life is struggling with addiction, it’s hard to watch them suffer.
 However, many individuals are fearful of confronting their friend or family member because of the way they might react.
 It’s understandable.
 A lot is riding on a successful outcome, but we don’t want you to feel alone in this situation.
 There are a few common concerns most people face when approaching someone they love about addiction.
 We’ve outlined some of the questions many people ask and have provided coping strategies to overcome them.

 No one wants to believe their loved one is addicted to opioids.
 The loss of a loved one to addiction is heartbreaking.
 Asking yourself if you are overreacting, is a part of the denial stage which means there is a reason why you are here.
 More than likely, the person in question isn’t behaving like their usual self.
 They might seem jittery, have excuses that don’t add up, disappear for days, take money, or lose their job.
 Additionally, you might have noticed extreme mood swings and a downward spiral in their appearance.
 These are all signs of addiction and being aware of the problem is the first step towards helping yourself and your loved one.